Dopplehangers

 Donated April 2017

-The former First Lady gazes flirtatiously at the Father of our Country in this imaginary double portrait.
+The former First Lady gazes flirtatiously at the Father of our Country in this double portrait.
+We know it was not painted from life because they lived 200 years apart.

 Frank B. Oldfield

 The texture of the lace lends a luster to the complexion.
-Careful placement of Christmas poinsettias adds an Easter Island element to this remarkable portrait of the sixteenth president's wife.
-A painting that could have changed the course of the Civil War.
+Careful placement of Christmas poinsettias adds a Hawaiian element to this remarkable portrait of the sixteenth president's wife.

 Painted layer by layer on four sheets of lace and adorned with previously used holiday decorations, this painting was a favorite of the artist.
 Mr. Oldfield presented the work as a gift to a friend and was saddened when it was returned, unwanted.
 Upon hearing of MOBA and its resolve to provide a home for spectacular and unwanted pieces of art, he was thrilled.
 "I love it, I would never hang it on my wall, and it seems I can't give it away.
 Then I heard about MOBA and I rejoiced that there is a place where my painting will be seen and celebrated."